solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

    ![Configure Event Hub](../Media/create-eventhub-form.png)

-9. Once the Event Hub has been created, open it by selecting *Event Hubs* in the left-hand menu, and clicking the hub from the list.
+9. Once the Event Hub has been created, open it by selecting *Event Hubs* in the left-hand menu, and selecting the hub from the list.

     ![Event Hub Listing](../Media/event-hub-listing.png)